IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/widget-dashboard.md

 # Using The New Customizable Widget Dashboard

+Now, build your own customized IBM Technology Zone portal driven by content preferences.
+By selecting preferred content through brand, offering and language, only surface what you need as you work to close end of year engagements

 ## What Is A Widget
 A widget is a customizable panel on IBM Technology Zone that presents content from the site.
 It is made to be easy for users to access key places onto their homepage.